imsushant12/Machine_Learning/Basics.md

 #### Classifier
 It refers to a type of model used for classification tasks.
 A classifier is a supervised learning algorithm that assigns a class label to input data based on its features.
 The goal of classification is to learn a mapping from input features to class labels.

 #### KNN
 K-Nearest Neighbors (KNN) is a ML algorithm used for classification and regression tasks.
-It determines the class or value of a new data point by examining the 'k' nearest neighbors in the feature space and using their information.
+It determines the class or value of a new data point by examining the `k` nearest neighbors in the feature space and using their information.

-The choice of 'k' influences model performance, with larger 'k' values providing smoother decision boundaries but potentially overlooking local patterns.
+The choice of `k` influences model performance, with larger `k` values providing smoother decision boundaries but potentially overlooking local patterns.
 - KNN is simple to understand and implement.
 - KNN memorizes the entire training dataset and uses it during prediction.
 - KNN measures the similarity between data points using distance metrics.